Sharibb/Obsidian-Cyber/Hacking-Practical/HTB/Linux/Artificial.md

 ### Web Enumeration
 Now that we got port 80 open lets open the `artificial.htb` website in our browser
 ![[Artificial-01.png]]
-Theres not much attack surface we can utilize but there is a login and registeration page lets register first and see what else can we do
+Theres not much attack surface we can utilize but there is a login and registeration page lets register first and see what else can we do.
+After registering and logging in we can see the page below.